opensearch-project/documentation-website/_clients/java-rest-high-level.md

 You can now start your OpenSearch cluster.
 The OpenSearch 1.x high-level REST client works with the 1.x versions of OpenSearch.

+The following example uses credentials that come with the default OpenSearch configuration.
+If you’re using the high-level REST client with your own OpenSearch cluster, be sure to change the code to use your own credentials.

 ## Sample code

 ```java